-Several thousand individuals have received the vaccine at the time of evaluation.
+Several thousand individuals receive the vaccine at the time of evaluation.
 This allows regulators to assess side effects that affect at least 1 in 1,000 vaccinated people.

 Did you know..?

-As most side effects occur within four to six weeks after receiving a vaccine, safety data have to cover at least six weeks after completion of vaccination, for approval purposes.
+As most side effects occur within four to six weeks after receiving a vaccine, for the originally authorised vaccines safety data have to cover at least six weeks after completion of vaccination, for approval purposes.
 However, the studies will follow volunteers up for at least a year to see if there are any longer-term side effects.

 Side effects of a new vaccine that are so rare that affect less than 1 in 10,000 people can only be detected after collection of very large data sets.
 This is likely to be feasible only once large numbers of people have received the vaccine.